RamPakanayev/Cost-Manager/README.md

 ## Roadmap

+1.setting the project

 - [x] /addcost
 - [x] /report
 - [x] /about
 - [x] breaking to sub rout files
 - [ ] make the server listen continuously

+  2.upload the project to domain